Grades

 Note: Rubrics can now have point ranges instead of just an individual point values.

-Course Analytics are available to all Instructors, TAs, and other course roles with Gradebook access in a Canvas course.
-Course Analytics gives users the ability to evaluate student performance in published courses, track and analyze participation, identify at-risk students, and determine the effectiveness of various teaching strategies.
+Course and student analytics are available to all Instructors, TAs, and other course roles with Gradebook access in a Canvas course.

 View the average course grade: